leggedrobotics/wlr-competition-2025/README.md

     use_lockstep: true    # Enable if simulation outpaces your controller
 ```

 This will pause the gazebo simulation until your inference loop is completed.
-We set it to true by default and highly recommend that you leave it on too.
+We set it to true by default and highly recommend that you leave it on as well.

 ## 🧠 Training Your Own End2End Controller (Optional)